aaltonewmedia/learn.newmedia.dog/content/tutorials/ai-generators/image/stable-diffusion/index.md

 [![Difussion Process 3](/images/tutorials/ai/lulo_hires.jpg)](/images/tutorials/ai/lulo_hires.jpg)

-Under Seed field we can find some script tabs.
+Under Seed field we can find some **Script** tabs.
 Depending on the extension that we have installed the will appear here or in the main tabs on the top.

-- **Script**: This is a field where we use some scripts to modify the generation process.
+This is a field where we use some scripts to modify the generation process.
 This is useful if we want to modify the prompt or the seed as we generate multiple images.
 We can also create XY plots to compare difrent values and how they relate to each other.

 ### Img2Img